mervn/answer-notation/README.md

 `question` : The focus of `answer`, and the seed of `definition` member(s).

-> "Why", and "How", questions tend to be most valuable.

 `definition` : Meaning of key-term(s) in the question, terms should be listed in the order they appear left-to-right.

-> The only valid values for `source` are "ad hoc" (yourself), "dictionary" (external), "glossary" (from the work).

 `answer` : Answer to the question, broken into stages of context.

-> The first entry should directly answer the question, with no explanation.
-If further explanation is needed, add one short-entry for **each** point.

 `noteFrom` : Segments from the section that led to the answer, these are effectively the notes that were taken.